bigmlcom/sketchy/README.md

 The `bigml.sketchy.sip` namespace piggybacks [Guava](https://code.google.com/p/guava-libraries/) to make it easy to generate [Sip hashes](http://en.wikipedia.org/wiki/SipHash).
-Sip hashes are popular as they are resonably quick to produce, adequately random, and robust to security issues.
+Sip hashes are popular as they are reasonably quick to produce, adequately random, and robust to security issues.

 These Sip hashes are all produced as 64 bit longs.
 A simple example